-The location of plants and dwellings in the past 25 years has been The location of plants and dwellings in the past 25 years has been made in reliance upon the availability of this form of transportation.
+The location of plants and dwellings in the past 25 years has been made in reliance upon the availability of this form of transportation.
 It is, therefore, extremely doubtful that the public transportation agencies, even if they had an excess capacity, which they do not, could serve any substantial portion of the employees now going to and from work in their own cars.